Financial Institutions Have a Looming Deadline for NYDFS 500.13 Compliance on Asset Management and Data Retention

 Ensure NYDFS 500.13 Compliance with Oomnitza

-Oomnitza’s modern, asset-centric, approach to ITAM puts the asset at the center of your universe and drives data integrity, automation, and compliance with an asset-first approach.
+Our asset-centric approach to modern IT asset management puts the asset at the center of your universe and drives data integrity, automation, and compliance.

-- We connect to any system with REST APIs and currently offer 2,000+ out-of-the-box integration points with well-known systems.
+- Connect to any system with REST APIs and we offer 1,500+ out-of-the-box integration points with well-known systems.

-- We aggregate, normalize, and enrich your data to ensure accuracy across systems.
+- Aggregate, normalize, and enrich your data to ensure accuracy across systems.

-- We listen and automate changes to and from the asset systems to ensure integrity across your technology ecosystem and IT process lifecycle.
+- Automate changes to and from your systems to ensure integrity across your technology ecosystem and IT process lifecycle.

-- We pull all that data into a unified dashboard with comprehensive visibility across the full asset lifecycle.
+- Pull all that data into a unified dashboard with comprehensive visibility across the full asset lifecycle.

-- We give you a single source of truth, enabling IT to maximize technology investments and keep business performance at optimal levels.
+- Get a single source of truth, enabling IT to maximize technology investments and keep business performance at optimal levels.

-Data integrity across your business infrastructure (physical and digital) that ensures compliance with 500.13.
+The result?
+You get data integrity across your physical and digital business infrastructure that ensures total compliance with 500.13.

-You get clean and accurate technology asset data.
-You can then enrich your CMDB with this clean, trustworthy data and can run seamless automations across your technology ecosystem with confidence and you'll always be NYDFS 500.13 audit-ready.
+With clean and accurate technology asset data, you can enrich your CMDB and run seamless automations across your technology ecosystem with confidence.
+You'll always be NYDFS 500.13 audit-ready.